2010 UEFA Champions League final: Pre-match

+Identity

 The unique visual identity of the 2010 final was revealed at a special ceremony at Madrid's Ciudad del Fútbol Español on 20 November 2009.
 In attendance at the ceremony were final ambassador Emilio Butragueño, Royal Spanish Football Federation president Ángel María Villar Llona and UEFA's competitions director Giorgio Marchetti.
 UEFA has given the Champions League final a unique visual identity every year since 1999, in order to give "a distinctive flavour of the host city".
 The logo features the UEFA Champions League trophy at its core, surrounded by elements of the Champions League "starball" logo, the Santiago Bernabéu Stadium and the Puerta de Alcalá.
 The logo was designed to capture "the cultural and 'fiesta' aspects which Madrid is famed for".